Security Bug Bounty Program

 Definitions

 • Black Box.
 Type of testing where we share no sensitive information with the testers.
-We do not grant special accesses and the main goal is to test from the perspective of an attacker who has no internal knowledge of the systems.
+We do not grant special access and the main goal is to test from the perspective of an attacker who has no internal knowledge of the systems.

 • Business Impact.
 A qualitative assessment of how a vulnerability will impact the business based on mitigating controls, quantitative assessments (e.g., CVSS), environmental factors, and other internal metrics that could be used to assess the impact of the vulnerability.